Love Poem: Candle Lit Walls

 Candle Lit Walls

-Winter winds rattle window panes, yet, no tenant ever complains.
-And shadows on candlelit walls flicker; as the flame flares and falls.
-A worn blanket that's paid its toll substitutes for a warm bedroll.
-And though it supplies meager heat, a kerosene heater's a treat, Money is as scarce as kind words for two impoverished lovebirds.
-And though the hope shared in their hearts may dwindle, it never departs.
-Poverty threatens their next breath, in this saga of life and death.
-Pills to escape and pills for pain, the only thing that keeps them sane.
-Social Security's a joke, hung around poor folks like a yoke.
-Couples are hard-pressed to exist, and yet, no one wants to assist.
-Their needs are small, yet death lurks near, living in the shadow of fear.
-And yet, love is what gets them through, thanking God for each day anew.
-When people let money decide, those without it; get swept aside.
-But the rich vow to fix this wrong, let us pray; the poor live that long.
+Winter winds rattle window panes; yet no one there ever complains.
+And shadows on candlelit walls flicker as the flame flares and falls.
+A blanket with a stitched-up hole; substitutes for a warm bedroll.
+And while it supplies meager heat, a kerosene heater's a treat.
+Money is as scarce as kind words for two impoverished lovebirds.
+And though the hope stored in their hearts may dwindle, it never departs.
+Poverty threatens every breath, in this saga of life and death.
+Hugs that help them escape their pain are all that is keeping them sane.
+Social Security's a joke; hung around their necks like a yoke.
+These folks are hard-pressed to exist; and yet, no one wants to assist.
+Their needs are small, but death lurks near, living in the shadow of fear.
+Yet, their love is what gets them through; thanking God for each day anew.
+When we let the wealthy decide, those without funds get swept aside.
+But the rich vow to fix this wrong; let us pray that we live that long.